bennmcgregor/Personal-Website/src/pages/work/row.md

 It was made in collaboration with students from USC's School of Cinematic Arts, NYU's Tisch School of the Arts, University of Waterloo, and University of Toronto.
 I was primarily involved in game and narrative design, as well as being one of two programmers.

 You can [play the game on itch.io](https://canarybenn.itch.io/row) with a desktop computer.
-Watch the video below for a more in-depth description of the game and our development process.
+Watch the video for a more in-depth description of the game and our development process.
 &nbsp;
 &nbsp;
 &nbsp;